yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-Please refer to the Jupyter notebook for the code used.
+Please refer to the Jupyter notebook for the code used to get these nnumbers.

-####2.
-Include an exploratory visualization of the dataset.
+#### Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a violin chart showing how the data is distributed in the

 ![alt text][image1]